-- Network (JRE required): Contains only the pre-agent, which downloads the ZENworks Agent files from the ZENworks Server.
-The network (JRE required) package requires that JRE 1.6 is installed on the device prior to the deployment of the agent to the device. - Standalone (JRE required): Contains the pre-agent and all the ZENworks Agent module files.
-The standalone (JRE required) package requires that JRE 1.6 is installed on the device prior to the deployment of the agent to the device
+- Network: Contains only the pre-agent, which downloads the ZENworks Agent files from the ZENworks Server. - Standalone: Contains the pre-agent and all the ZENworks Agent module files.

 The architecture of the agent to be installed depends upon the architecture of Java installed on the device.
 To support the various Macintosh architectures, there are three versions of each package: